chardorn/Group_Formation/README.md

 - No extranesous space before or after a word
 - Consistent capitalization or abbreviations
 - Name/Number must exactly match when used in Incompatables

+The weights of each variable can be adjusted within the document if desired.